American Dad! season 21: Production

 The episode "Guardian" was written originally as the series finale due to the series' cancellation from TBS, similarly to Season 8's "Hot Water" and Season 19's "Echoes".

 On March 21, 2025, it was announced that this would be the final season to premiere on TBS.
 The series will continue to air reruns on the network alongside sister channels Adult Swim and TruTV until 2030.
 Beginning with season 22, the series will return to Fox for new episodes.

+This season is Ron Hughart's last in his role of supervising director, which he had held from the first episode.
+Hughart retired from animation following the end of the season's production.

 20th anniversary

 The series' 20th anniversary celebration began with the release of the soundtrack album "American Dad!
 Greatest Hits" and featured 19 original songs from the show's history including "Good Morning USA", "We're Red & We're Gay", "Girl, You Need a Shot (of B12)", "Ollie North", "Zooka Sharks Rap" and a remastered version of the song from the episode Hot Water, "Daddy's Gone".
 It was released on October 25, 2024 ahead of the 21st season premiere.
 Additionally, the episode "Get Him to the Greek Lifestyle" aired on the show's 20th anniversary.